 The role of the professional marketeer is relatively wide-ranging and may encompass market research, development of promotional strategies, and creation of content to drive awareness and engagement.

-Marketing campaigns may involve use of the following channels:
+Marketing campaigns may involve the use of the following channels:

 - Business website